amarislabs/castoria/CODE_OF_CONDUCT.md

 ## Final Node

 At the end of the day, we urge everyone to use common sense, be a decent person, and assume others mean well.
 We’re here to build cool things together, and that only works in a space where people feel safe, respected, and valued.
 Let’s work together to create a thriving community that inspires innovation and collaboration, where everyone can contribute and grow.
-Thank you for being a part of Amaris Labs!
+Thank you for being a part of Amaris!

 ## Attribution